Method

 We propose a two stage detection system for identifying surface deformities such as dents and dings.
 The first stage uses structured light scanning to capture detailed geometric data and detect deviations from the expected surface profile.
 In the second stage, a machine learning classification pipeline filters out false positives such as screws, rivets, and seams by distinguishing true deformities from non-defective features.
 This approach enhances the overall accuracy and reliability of automated inspection processes.

-pipeline of our two-stage detection system
+Pipeline of our two-stage detection system

 First Stage Detector